 Required Academic Components

-- Poster presentation at UConn’s Frontiers in Undergraduate Research Symposium (October 2016) for undergraduate interns.
+- Poster presentation at UConn’s Frontiers in Undergraduate Research Symposium (October 2017 or April 2018) for undergraduate interns.

 - Attendance at a weekly seminar chosen from a wide range of topics in STEM, Business, or Entrepreneurship.

 The application for the Summer 2017 program will open on February 15, 2017.
 Online applications for the Summer 2017 program will be accepted from February 15 until March 7.
 Candidates will be contacted directly by interested TIP companies for interviews, and offer letters to successful interns are typically issued by early April.

 The 2017 Application will open on February 15, 2017.

 In addition to GPA and test scores (ACT, SAT, GMAT, and/or GRE), applicants will be asked to briefly describe any prior research experience or relevant coursework, and why they are interested in the UConn-TIP Intern Program.
 Transcripts and letters of recommendation are not required to apply but may be requested by the interviewing TIP company.

 Consideration for intern selection includes GPA, SAT/ACT scores, prior experience and coursework, and research interest.
 Applications are reviewed by the Program Director with input from the Program Advisory Committee.
 Interns are selected directly by prospective host TIP companies from the pool of eligible, screened applicants through a competitive process typically involving an interview followed by an offer letter.
 Application to the program is not an obligation to participate; interns contacted for interviews will have the choice of accepting an internship in a company.

 The host TIP company provides an intern mentor, who is pre-screened by the program.
 Intern mentors will supervise and advise student interns, and provide guidance and direction in their research project and in preparing their final research presentations.
 TIP host companies provide space and necessary research supplies.